coderGtm/Shiftlog/README.md

 * [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go.
 It features a martini-like API with performance that is up to 40 times faster
 * [jwt-go](https://github.com/golang-jwt/jwt/v5) - A go implementation of JSON Web Tokens.
-* [go-sqlite3](https://github.com/mattn/go-sqlite3) - A sqlite3 driver that conforms to the built-in database/sql interface.
+* [go-sqlite3](https://github.com/mattn/go-sqlite3) - A SQLite3 driver that conforms to the built-in database/SQL interface.
-* [bluemonday](https://github.com/microcosm-cc/bluemonday) - bluemonday is a HTML sanitizer implemented in Go.
+* [bluemonday](https://github.com/microcosm-cc/bluemonday) - bluemonday is an HTML sanitizer implemented in Go.
 It is fast and highly configurable.
 * [Go Cryptography](https://golang.org/x/crypto) - This repository holds supplementary Go cryptography libraries.

 ## 🌱 Contributing